NonoHM/hackng/README.md

 - `-f, --file-name`: The file name of the HackMD markdown file to convert.
 - `-d, --directory`: The directory where the HackMD markdown files are located.
 - `-r, --recursive`: Search for HackMD markdown files in the directory and subdirectories.
+- `--replace-image-liquid`: Convert markdown images to Liquid tags (used for nonohm.io)
+- `--new-base-path`: New base path for images without altering filenames (e.g., ./images -> /assets/images)
 - `-nd, --no-download`: Do not download images.
 - `-nl, --no-link`: Do not change links to the image's names.
 - `-s, --skip`: Skip the download and link change process.